bids-standard/bids-specification/src/02-common-principles.md

 Throughout this protocol we use a list of terms.
 To avoid misunderstanding we clarify them here.

-1. Dataset - a set of neuroimaging and behavioural data acquired for a purpose of a particular study.
+1. Dataset - a set of neuroimaging and behavioral data acquired for a purpose of a particular study.
 A dataset consists of data acquired from one or more subjects, possibly from multiple sessions.

 1. Subject - a person or animal participating in the study.

-1. Session - a logical grouping of neuroimaging and behavioural data consistent across subjects.
+1. Session - a logical grouping of neuroimaging and behavioral data consistent across subjects.
 Session can (but doesn't have to) be synonymous to a visit in a longitudinal study.
 In general, subjects will stay in the scanner during one session.
 However, for example, if a subject has to leave the